Personalised Lego Calms the Soul

 Then it became an addiction.
 So I continued and made the infamous “Spaced” characters (although I’m yet to design the background).

 But again, I didn’t stop.
 I had one more I wanted to complete before I finished producing them.
-This would prove to be a little more difficult but I managed it, and if you haven’t seen an episode, I think it might be worth a little look to see if I captured the characters just right.
+It proved to be a little more difficult but I managed it, and if you haven’t seen an episode, I think it might be worth a little look to see if I captured the characters perfectly.